Explainer: Why Asia's biggest economies are backing hydrogen fuel cell cars

 Japan, a market of more than 5 million vehicles annually, wants to have 800,000 FCVs sold by that time from around 3,400 currently.

 South Korea, which has a car market just one third the size of Japan, has set a target of 850,000 vehicles on the road by 2030.
-But as of end-2018, fewer than 900 have been sold.
+So far, fewer than 3,000 have been sold.

 Hydrogen’s proponents point to how clean it is as an energy source as water and heat are the only byproducts and how it can be made from a number of sources, including methane, coal, water, even garbage.
 Resource-poor Japan sees hydrogen as a way to greater energy security.

-They also argue that driving ranges and refueling times for FCVs are comparable to gasoline cars, whereas EVs require hours to recharge and provide only a few hundred kilometers of range.
+They also argue that driving ranges and refuelling times for FCVs are comparable to gasoline cars, whereas EVs require hours to recharge and provide only a few hundred kilometres of range.

 Many backers in China and Japan see FCVs as complementing EVs rather than replacing them.
 In general, hydrogen is seen as the more efficient choice for heavier vehicles that drive longer distances, hence the current emphasis on city buses.